AI4VBH/AIDE-front-end/documentation/accessibility-statement.md

 For example:

 - Clinical Review DICOM viewer cannot be operated by Keyboard alone.
-- Unable to access some radio buttons and checkboxes across the site via Keyboard.
 - Some column headers are missing labels which may mean that a screen reader is ineffective on some tables.
 - Colour contrast is insufficient on some input fields and table headers.